Lil Peep

-Early life and education
+Early life

-Gustav Elijah Åhr was born on November 1, 1996, in Allentown, Pennsylvania, the second child of first grade teacher Liza Womack and Harvard history professor Karl Johan Åhr.
-John Womack, an economist and historian of Latin America liberation movements, is Åhr's maternal grandfather.
+Lil Peep was born Gustav Elijah Åhr on November 1, 1996, in Allentown, Pennsylvania, the second child of first grade teacher Liza Womack.
+His maternal grandfather is John Womack, a former Harvard University professor of Latin American history and economics and a specialist on Emiliano Zapata, a leader of the early 20th century Mexican Revolution.

-He moved to Long Beach, New York on Long Island before his fifth birthday.
 He had one sibling, Karl "Oskar" Åhr.
 His parents were both Harvard graduates.
-His mother's family is from Oklahoma and his father is Swedish. Åhr's Swedish citizenship was granted to him through his father in accordance with Swedish law which states that Swedish citizenship is granted automatically at birth to anyone with at least one Swedish parent.
+His mother's family is from Oklahoma and his father is Swedish. Åhr said he was a Swedish citizen in 2016.
+His Swedish citizenship was granted to him through his father in accordance with Swedish law, which automatically grants Swedish citizenship at birth to anyone with at least one Swedish parent.

+Before turning five years old, he and his family relocated to Long Beach, New York, on Long Island.

+Education

+Åhr attended Lindell Elementary School, located just across the street from his mother's apartment in Long Beach.
+In third grade, Åhr was placed in Long Beach's gifted and talented program.
+Later, in middle school, he was placed in accelerated classes.
+He played the trombone and tuba, and expressed an interest in music and fashion from a young age.